 Erasmus and Serk

 Through sources of his own, Erasmus had learned that Rage, Nicodemus, Ariane, and Tuk were going to Trall.
 With his friend Serk, a demi-god touched by the curse of the werewolf, whom he tried to cure years ago, Erasmus followed them from afar.
-Erasmus and Serk set up camp in the hills near by Trall, and while Serk was waiting, Erasmus went to the village, to Deer Antler’s Inn.
+Erasmus and Serk set up camp in the hills near by Trall, and while Serk was waiting, Erasmus went to Deer Antler’s Inn.

 A night at Deer Antler’s Inn